 - Egg - Contains vitamin B2, B9 and B12.

-- Spices and Herbs (includes dried spices and herbs but dependant on the spice and herb used) may contain traces of vitamin B1, B2, B3 (Paprika), B6 and B9.
+- Spices and Herbs - includes dried spices and herbs but dependant on the spice and herb used, it may contain traces of vitamin B1, B2, B3 (paprika), B6 and B9.
 Paprika also contains traces of B1, B2 and B6.

 - Mustard - Includes B1.

 - Onion - Contains vitamin B6 and B9.

-- Margarine - dependant on the ingredients will contain various traces of vitamin B, and butter is likely to include vitamin B2, B9 and B12.
+- Margarine - Dependant on the ingredients, this will contain various traces of vitamin B, and butter is likely to include vitamin B2, B9 and B12.